csr/wookieepedia-full-stack/README.md

 We're so excited to have you here.
 May the _code_ be with you as you navigate through the project.
 Wookieepedia! is a full-stack project divided into two applications:

 * A frontend React application written with TypeScript.
-* A backend application written with Java and using the XYZ library.
+* A backend application written with Java and using the Micronaut library.

 This full-stack application uses data from [swapi](https://swapi.dev/), a Star Wars API.